 By using an eVent waterproof bootie that envelops the foot in a waterproof/breathable membrane, the Sky Toa was able to maintain full complete water resistance during our five-minute underwater test and showed no signs of leakage.
 The synthetic upper helped to bead water off and did not show signs of inundation after prolonged exposure.

 The 4.25-inch flood height with the extra sole height gives these shoes the ability to slosh through mountain streams without a second thought.

 During our testing period, we did not experience any durability concerns with the Sky Toa, and we have not been able to track down any reports of other users complaining of long-term durability issues.
-The lightweight material is surely less durable than a heavier leather material, so users in abrasive environments should consider how harshly they treat these shoes, as they are not going to be as impervious to rough wear as the Dragontail GTX.
+The lightweight material is surely less durable than a heavier leather material, so users in abrasive environments should consider how harshly they treat these shoes.

 Give your feet a break.
 They work hard, so reward them by slipping them into the Hoka One One Sky Toa, the most comfortable shoe with the softest sole.
 It also performed quite well overall.
 Taking this luxury ride out on the trails is a great choice.